-Clausewitz was both a theoretician of war, and a

-warrior/soldier [[that is, he had real life experience to the extreme, whereas the RETARDS = everything", but they "just happen" not to notice...!!!]], and only through time and effort could he separate the two.
+Clausewitz was both a theoretician of war, and a warrior/soldier [[that is, he had real life experience to the extreme, whereas the RETARDS = (most or nearly all) Professional Academics, "who know "everything", all they can do is regurgitate moralising-ethicising GARBAGE as Sacks of Lectical/Verbal Shit, Day in, Day Out... whilst "noticing everything", but they "just happen" not to notice...!!!], and only through time and effort could he separate the two.